-Unfortunately, for many of us, summer is also the time when tons of unhealthy foods—like oversized frozen cocktails, sugary carnival treats, and deep-fried seafood make their way onto our menus—leaving us stuffed and bloated.
+Unfortunately, for many of us, summer is also the time when tons of unhealthy foods—like oversized frozen cocktails, sugary carnival treats, and deep-fried seafood—make their way onto our menus, leaving us stuffed and bloated.

 Cherry-picked for their health benefits, these tasty summer superfoods do more than just satisfy your sweet tooth.
 Cherries are loaded with resveratrol, an antioxidant that packs some serious body-transforming powers.
-Researchers at Washington State University, Pullman found that mice given high doses of resveratrol were able to convert the excess white fat on their bodies into brown fat, which can increase metabolism and help you burn more calories, and researchers at the University of Georgia, Athens, have found that resveratrol supplementation also reduced weight gain and bone demineralization.
+Researchers at Washington State University, Pullman found that mice given high doses of resveratrol were able to convert the excess white fat on their bodies into brown fat, which can increase metabolism and help you burn more calories.
+And researchers at the University of Georgia, Athens, have found that resveratrol supplementation also reduced weight gain and bone demineralization.

 Bye, burgers!
 This summer, the hottest choice for grillers is the portobello mushroom.
 A flavorful, low-fat substitute for meat that pairs well with heart-healthy ingredients like garlic and olive oil, the portobello is as good for your taste buds as it is for your waistline.
 Researchers at the University of Buffalo’s Department of Nutrition Science have found portobello mushrooms effective at stabilizing female test subjects’ blood sugar and minimizing insulin spikes, staving off cravings and keeping those unwanted pounds at bay.
 Need more inspiration for your next cookout?
 The 29 Best-Ever Proteins for Weight Loss can help you fill up the healthy way.

 Who wants to stand over a hot stove when the temperature heats up?
 Instead of spending time in a sweltering kitchen, enjoy a cool and easy breakfast this summer by making grapefruit part of your regular routine.
 In addition to its high vitamin C content, which can boost your immune system and help you fend off those summer colds, grapefruit is an amazing choice for anyone trying to slim down.
-Studies suggest that grapefruit can help stabilize insulin levels, shutting up those voices telling you to indulge your cravings for sugary or fatty foods, and it can also make it easier to shed that spare tire.
+Studies suggest that grapefruit can help stabilize insulin levels, shutting up those voices telling you to indulge your sugar cravings, and it can also make it easier to shed that spare tire.
 Researchers at Vanderbilt University found that obese adults who downed a half-cup of pure grapefruit juice before meals lost significantly more weight than the control group, who front-loaded their food with water.

 Getting healthier this summer starts with a familiar staple: watermelon.
 Made up of more than 90 percent water, this sweet treat is a great way to stay cool and hydrated, even on the hottest summer days.
 Even better, researchers at Purdue University and the University of Kentucky found that mice who consumed watermelon juice lowered their cholesterol, decreased the amount of plaque in their arteries, and lost more weight than a group given a non-watermelon carbohydrate solution.